Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 That affects not only intimacy itself, but the language couples use around intimacy.

-This is why How Parenthood Changes Relationships matters so much here.
-Communication around intimacy often has to evolve with the stage of life the couple is in.
+This is why parenthood changing the couple’s emotional rhythm becomes a reality.
+Communication around intimacy often has to evolve with the life stage the couple is in.

 What Helps Couples Communicate More Safely Around Intimacy